Frequently Asked Questions

 When do your campgrounds and showerhouses open?
 Are they seasonal?

 Whiterock has modern shower houses with hot water and bathrooms at Oakridge and Star Field campsites.
-Solar showers and pit toilet or kaibos are available at River campground and 805 campsite.
+Solar showers and pit toilets or kaibos are available at River campground and 805 campsite.
 Shower houses are open from April to September.
-Campsites, RV hookups and potable water are open and accessible all year round.
+Campsites, RV hookups, and potable water are open and accessible all year round.